digiltd/oh-rtd-test/JDBC-Persistence.md

 #jdbc:enableLogTime=true

 ```

-### 5. Database Table Schema
+### Database Table Schema
 The service will create a mapping table to link each item to a table, and a separate table is generated for each item.
-The item data tables includes time and data values - the data type dependents on the OpenHab item type and allows the item state to be recovered back into openHAB in the same way it was stored.
+The item data tables include time and data values.
+The SQL data type used depends on the openHAB item type, and allows the item state to be recovered back into openHAB in the same way it was stored.
-With this *per Item* layout, the scalability and easy maintenance of the database is ensured, even if large amounts of data must be managed.
-To rename existing Tables use Parameters *tableUseRealItemNames* and *tableIdDigitCount* in *JDBC Persistence Service* section of openhab.cfg
+With this *per-item* layout, the scalability and easy maintenance of the database is ensured, even if large amounts of data must be managed.
+To rename existing tables, use the parameters `jdbc:tableUseRealItemNames` and `jdbc:tableIdDigitCount` in the **JDBC Persistence Service** section of `openhab.cfg`.